vindarel/abelujo/README.md

 You can have a look at the existing scrapers at [search/datasources](search/datasources/).
 Some abstraction work remains to be done.
 And shall we use [scrapy](http://doc.scrapy.org/en/latest/intro/overview.html) ?

-You are invited to read the [developer documentation](doc/dev/index.rst).

 Load testing data